Habitat: Found

 fine gravel or mulm.
 Diet: Daphnia

 and mosquito larvae.
-Remarks:
+Etymology: The

 Common